Equity, Diversity and Inclusion

 Bibiana Pulido

-Bibiana is Cofounder and Executive Director of the Quebec Interuniversity Equity, Diversity and Inclusion Network (RIQEDI), a non-profit organization that brings together Quebec universities and several university stakeholders who have the mandate or desire to promote and integrate the values of equity, diversity and inclusion within their institutions.
+Bibiana is Cofounder and Executive Director of the Quebec Interuniversity Equity, diversity and inclusion Network (RIQEDI), a non-profit organization that brings together Quebec universities and several university stakeholders who have the mandate or desire to promote and integrate the values of equity, diversity and inclusion within their institutions.
 She is at the moment Assistant Director of l'Institut équité diversité inclusion intersectionnalité (Institut EDI2).
 Babiana is also a researcher and manager, with over ten years of experience in the field of human resources management.
 Her areas of expertise are related to the analysis of innovative, creative and academic industries, equity, diversity and inclusion management, conflict management, workplace well-being and knowledge management within companies and clusters.
 She is a doctoral candidate in industrial relations (specializing in human resources) and is recognized for her dedication to teaching, student supervision, university research and community engagement.

 Tri-agency logos